Brown sauce was the last bastion of regionalism in British supermarkets until the re-emergence of local food from the 1990s.

 United States sales amounted to $14 million in 1958, with 150 Crosse & Blackwell products, and 35 Keiller lines.

-Crosse & Blackwell had concentrated its focus onto soups, but by 1959 it had been decisively defeated by its American rival Heinz on its home turf.
-Heinz held 60 percent of the soup market, double the share of Crosse & Blackwell.
+Crosse & Blackwell had concentrated its focus onto soups, but the company had been decisively defeated by its American rival Heinz on its home turf by 1959.
+Heinz held 60 percent of the British soup market, double the share of Crosse & Blackwell.

-By 1959 only one Blackwell remained on the board and a Crosse was among the company executives.
+Only one Blackwell remained on the board of directors by 1959, and a Crosse was among the company executives.

 Crosse & Blackwell employed 450 people in America in 1960.